Azure/azure-sdk/docs/policies/reviewprocess.md

     * Link to documentation introducing/describing the service
     * Some teams also prepare a PowerPoint introductions
 * Link to the service REST APIs, if applicable/available.
-* Champion scenarios samples
+* Champion scenario samples
     * See “Champion scenarios” section below for definition and examples
     * [Sample example](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample1_DetectLanguage.md)
         * Need not be “final” or “perfect”
         * Should be added to library’s sample folder ([example](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/textanalytics/Azure.AI.TextAnalytics/samples))
-* How-To Guide (Option 2)
+* Quickstart samples
-  * See "How-To Guide" section below
+  * See "Quickstart Samples" section below

 ### 2. API Review
 During API reviews, we look at API usage samples and a detailed API listing.
 You can see an example of such listing [here](https://github.com/Azure/azure-sdk/blob/master/docs/dotnet/APIListingExample.md).